osho81/command-bakery/README.md

 Motivation is also to learn object-oriented design patterns.

 ### Techs and approaches used
-Java
+- Java
-Design patterns; command pattern & Observer pattern
+- Object-oriented design patterns; command pattern & Observer pattern